T0nd0Tara/playwright-async-benchmark/README.md

 ## Results
 Not surprising really\
-I have 2 machines,\
-an Ubuntu with the specs:
+on my machine, an Ubuntu with the specs:
 ```
 OS: Ubuntu 24.04.3 LTS x86_64
 Host: 20L6S0CG09 ThinkPad T480